With Git, IT teams can implement version control. Humans make mistakes and sometimes need to roll back to previous versions of content.

-Before using this command, you must understand what git reset does.
-Outcomes can vary between command uses, and with which switches.
+Before using this command, teams must understand what git reset does.
+Outcomes can vary between command uses and with which switches.
 Use the command with caution.
 There are two modes for git reset:

-- Soft.
+- Git reset soft.
 This mode resets the code tree's head to the designated former commit instance.
 All the files between that PIT snapshot and now are set to staged -- ready to commit but not yet committed.
 This is the default mode.

-- Hard.
-Use this mode with extreme caution.
-These changes can't be reverted.
+- Git reset hard.
+Use this mode with extreme caution because the changes can't be reverted.
 This command will reset everything, move the head back to the indicated commit version and remove all changes added to the code tree after that specific version number.
-In effect, the git reset command instantiates a 'hard deletion' of all changes from now -- or point-in-time of code reversion -- to the designated former code commit.
+In effect, the git reset command instantiates a "hard deletion" of all changes from now -- or point in time of code reversion -- to the designated former code commit.
 It resets the code tree to the version in question and deletes unstaged files.

-Once the IT team chooses a code version to which their tree should revert, use the commit ID to execute the command.
-In the following example, x12345 represents the commit ID, gained from the git log output:
+Once the team chooses a code version they want to revert their tree to, use the commit ID to execute the command.
+In the following example, a soft reset is used since --hard is not specified.
+The code 3a96a8e represents the commit ID, gained from the git log output in Figure 1.

-Alternatively, there is a shorthand method to roll back the commit: To revert commits without knowing the necessary commit ID, admins can use the command below to revert code versions relative to where the current head is.
-In the example, ~1 refers to the number of commits backward to which the code tree will revert.
-Figure 1 illustrates the results for adding several commits and then reverting back one version.
+Alternatively, there is a shorthand method to roll back the commit without knowing the necessary commit ID.
+Admins can reset code versions relative to where the current head is using the code in Figure 3.